good-lly/lowstorage/README.md

   - **Input**: A query object (e.g., `{_id: id}`).
   - **Behavior**: Searches for documents that match the query.
   - **Returns**: A promise that resolves to an array of matching documents.

+- **_skip(numToSkip)_** Skips the specified number of documents in query results.
+Use this for pagination (e.g., skipping the first page of results).
+Returns the updated collection instance to allow chaining.

+- **_limit(numToLimit)_** Limits the number of documents returned by query results.
+Use this for pagination (e.g., limiting to 10 results per page).
+Returns the updated collection instance to allow chaining.

 - **findOne(query)**